martincf/lightbox/index.md

 And whilst I have a lot of fantastic equipment to start with (see below), I would love it if anyone can contribute their old darkroom kit that's going unused (tanks, reels, trays, etc.) -->

 ## Learning
-There will be darkroom film development and print [workshops](eventslist.html).
-Further along I hope to offer even more interesting workshops such as medium and large format photography walkabouts, development, and printing; and the odd guest expert workshop for portrait photography on film.
+There are darkroom film development and print [workshops](/learn).
+Soon, Lightbox will offer even more interesting workshops such as medium and large format photography, development, and printing; and the occasional guest expert workshop for portrait photography on film.

 Get in touch below if you\'d like to get involved.